Logo

 Title: PRR "Modern Cars And Locomotives: 1926," Page 10

-Description: Here is page ten of a 15-page booklet published by the Pennsylvania Railroad entitled "Modern Cars And Locomotives: 1926."
-Top Photo: PRR P-70 Passenger Coach #3590.
+Description: Here is page 10 of a 15-page booklet published by the Pennsylvania Railroad entitled "Modern Cars And Locomotives: 1926."
+Top Photo: PRR P-70 Passenger Coach #3580.
 Middle Photo: PRR MP-54E1 Electric Passenger Coach #612.
-Bottom Photo: PRR PB-70 Combination Passenger & Baggage Car #5118.
-All were built in the Altoona Car Shops.
+Bottom Photo: PRR PB-70 Combination Passenger and Baggage Car #5118.
+All were built in the PRR's Altoona Car Shops.

 Location: Altoona, PA